 Skip to content

-What Does Door Closer Size Mean?
+What Does Door Hinge Size Mean?

 In Waterson’s case, “size” refers to the hinge template dimension — 4"x4", 4.5"x4.5", 5"x5", or 6"x6".